 Low mouse sensitivities are generally considered the best in tactical shooters.
 But a low sens certainly isn’t essential.

 If you have a large mouse pad and plenty of space on your desk, choosing a low to medium sens is your best bet.
 You might have to move your wrist around a fair amount, but it should help you improve your accuracy.
 If you have limited desk space or you’re stuck with a tiny mouse pad, crank up your sensitivity.

 Crosshairs are entirely down to personal preference.
 There’s no “best” crosshair.
 But you should look to find a crosshair that’s easily visible on your screen.
 Using colors that stand out, like green or cyan, is often the way to go.

 Below is an example of a simple crosshair that will work in almost any scenario.

-There’s absolutely nothing wrong with the default keybindings in VALORANT, especially when it comes to each of your abilities.
-If you want a change of pace, mouse buttons four and five are good options., however.
+There’s absolutely nothing wrong with the default keybindings in VALORANT, especially when it comes to your abilities.
+If you want a change of pace, mouse buttons four and five are good options, however.

-One thing you should consider changing, though, is your jump keybinding.
-If you bind jump to Mouse Wheel Down (or up), rather than spacebar, you’ll have a much easier time bunny hopping.
+One thing you should consider changing is your jump keybinding.
+If you bind jump to Mouse Wheel Down (or up), rather than the space bar, you’ll have a much easier time bunny hopping.
 You can also bind jump to both the spacebar and the mouse wheel if you’re having trouble adjusting.

-If you do decide to bind jump to Mouse Wheel Down , remember that Jett can only hover with the space bare.
+If you do decide to bind jump to Mouse Wheel Down, though, remember that Jett can only hover with the space bar.

 In tactical shooters, you ideally want to avoid unnecessary textures or colors in your line of sight.
 In this case, lower-end video settings are generally the way to go.